Don’t Miss Witness Theater Performances in 2026!

 What Students Say about Participating in Witness Theater

 Witness Theater was conceived by Irit and Ezra Dagan and developed by JDC-Eshel in Israel.
-It was brought to New York in 2012 by Selfhelp Community Services, Inc. This year’s Witness Theater Program is a collaboration of Selfhelp, UJA-Federation of New York, Yeshivah of Flatbush Joel Braverman High School, and the Marlene Meyerson JCC Manhattan.
-The program also receives generous support from Carol and Carl Hess, the Miriam and Arthur Diamond Charitable Trust, and Ken & Harriet Kupferberg Family Foundation.
+It was brought to New York in 2012 by Selfhelp Community Services, Inc. This year’s Witness Theater Program is a collaboration of Selfhelp, UJA-Federation of New York, and Yeshivah of Flatbush Joel Braverman High School.
+The program also receives generous support from Carol and Carl Hess, the Miriam and Arthur Diamond Charitable Trust, and The Kupferberg Foundation.

 With Assistance from the Conference on Jewish Material Claims Against Germany.
-Supported by the Foundation Remembrance, Responsibility and Future and by the German Federal Ministry of Finance.
+Supported by the German Federal Ministry of Finance.

 WITNESS THEATER: THE FILM